 The difference between recurrence and progression

-Progression is when cancer spreads or gets worse.
-Sometimes it is hard to tell the difference between recurrence and progression.
+When cancer spreads or gets worse it is called progression.
+Sometimes it’s hard to tell the difference between recurrence and progression.
 For example, if the cancer has been gone for only 3 months before it comes back, was it ever really gone?
 Is this a recurrence or progression?

 The second possibility is that the cancer may be resistant to treatment.
 Chemotherapy (chemo) or radiation may have killed most of the cancer cells, but some of them were either not affected or changed enough to survive the treatment.
 Any cancer cells left behind can then grow and show up again.

-The less time between when the cancer was gone and the time it came back, the more serious the situation.
+The less time between when the cancer was thought to be gone and the time it came back, the more serious the situation.
 Most doctors would agree that 3 months of appearing to be cancer-free before cancer returns is too short to be considered a recurrence.
-There is no standard period of time within the definition of recurrence, but most doctors consider a cancer to be a recurrence if you have had no signs of cancer for at least a year.
+There’s no standard period of time within the definition of recurrence, but most doctors consider a cancer to be a recurrence if you’ve had no signs of cancer for at least a year.
 If your cancer has been gone for only 3 months, this would most likely be a progression of your disease.
 In this case, the doctors would assume that the cancer never went away totally, even though they could not find it with any tests.